firasabdelaziz/NoteSharingApp/README.md

 ### Home Screen

 The `HomeScreen` component displays collaborative notes among users.
 It integrates with Firebase Firestore for real-time updates of player notes.
 Users can update their notes and sign out.

+## Demo 📹

+Check out the [demo](#https://www.loom.com/share/b7c47b6e2d5a411db78ac17dac9feaa0) to see SharingNoteApp in action!

 ## Contributing 🤝